ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-landingpage.rst

 ===========================

 Copter/Plane/Rover support a number of different rangefinders including Maxbotix Sonar and Pulsed Light LED range finders.
+Rangefinders are used to provide precise altitude information when close to the ground and/or provide proximity sensing for object avoidance.

 [site wiki="plane"]
 .. tip::